umrosbrian/python_package_template/README.md

 This repo is a template for a pip installable package.
+Create and activate a virtual environment.
 After cloning the repo, without changing directories, execute `python python_package_template/set_package_name.py -p <new package name>`.
 Read the output of the script for further instructions.

+After following the steps output by the script, you have the option of configuring Sphinx.
+If you don't want to do this, feel free to delete the `docs` directory.